Michelle Payne (She/Her)

 About Michelle Payne

-I am a volunteer of the one of Wildlife Trust branches' local action youth forum, and in 2023 I worked as an Education and Community Engagement Officer for one of their local nature reserves, as part of a paid internship.
+I am a volunteer of one of the Wildlife Trust branches' local action youth forum, and in 2023 I worked as an Education and Community Engagement Officer for one of their local nature reserves, as part of a paid internship.
 I love wildlife and am deeply interested in helping people connect to nature for conservation and well-being.
-I seek a future role in the conservation and wildlife sector, and as grant writing is a vital skill for this sector, I decided to sign up for the Grant Writing for Wildlife Conservation course.
+I seek a future role in the conservation and wildlife sector, and as grant writing is a vital skill for this sector, I decided to sign up to WildTeam for the Grant Writing for Wildlife Conservation course.
+I enjoyed the course so much, that I am continuing with the WildTeam's courses, starting with Project Planning for Wildlife Conservation.

 I am currently finishing my viva corrections edits for my MSc Research degree in Biological Sciences at Bangor University, where I am researching variation in the vertebral column of rhesus macaques.
 I love primates, my favourite being lemurs, and I hope to see them someday in Madagascar.